The Plant-Based Community Cookery School

 Rashmi believes access to enriching community support has the power to transport people to new worlds of connection, laughter, knowledge and creativity and is so happy to be part of an organisaiton which makes this a reality for so many people in Hackney and beyond!

-Community Meal Service Head Chef
+Community Food Head Chef

 Shaki spent a few years in the media and creative industries before realising her passion was with food.
 She loved spending time at her Uncle Billy’s restaurant and learning about all aspects of hospitality – napkin folding, bulk discounts – she found it all interesting and when she goes out to eat she notices everything from the ambiance to the furniture, whether the toilets are clean and if the staff are being natural or speaking from a script.